schultek/stormberry/README.md

 You can specify a custom query with custom sql by extending the `Query<T, U>` class.
 You will then need to implement the `Future<T> apply(Database db, U params)` method.

-Additionally to the model tabels, you can query the model views to automatically get all resolved relations without needing to do manual joins.
+Additionally to the model tables, you can query the model views to automatically get all resolved relations without needing to do manual joins.
 Table names are always plural, e.g. `users` and view names are in the format as `complete_user_view`.